 There are many reasons to visit downtown St Louis.
-The Gateway Arch, Busch Stadium and Ballpark Village draw in hundreds of thousands of visitors every year.
+The Gateway Arch, Busch Stadium, and Ballpark Village draw in hundreds of thousands of visitors every year.
 Downtown is also a good place to go when you're looking for a restaurant.
-Whether you want steaks or Italian, traditional American cuisine or sushi, you'll find a place for just about every taste in downtown St. Louis.
+Whether you want steaks or Italian, or traditional American cuisine , you'll find a place for just about every taste in downtown St. Louis.

 Bridge Tap House is a fun place for beer lovers.
 There are more than 50 brews on tap, plus another 150 bottled varieties.
 Those who prefer wine can select from a list of more than 100 bottles.
 Enjoy your drinks with a cheese board, duck tacos or mushroom pad thai from the eclectic and ever-changing menu.

-The Schlafly Tap Room is another great spot for those who enjoy beer with their meal.
-The Tap Room combines high quality pub food like crab cakes, steamed mussels and schnitzel with Schlafly's signature beers.
+The Schlafly Tap Room is another great spot for those who enjoy a beer with their meal.
+The Tap Room combines high-quality pub food like crab cakes, steamed mussels, and schnitzel with Schlafly's signature beers.
 You'll find brews like Pale Ale and Oatmeal Stout on the menu any time of the year, or for a special treat try a specialty or seasonal beer.

 The Broadway Oyster Bar is a little taste of New Orleans in downtown St. Louis.
 The restaurant's a great place for drinks and local live music, but you'll also find tasty Cajun-Creole dishes like red beans & rice, crawfish and jambalaya.
 When the weather's nice, check out the outdoor seating on the patio.

 Want a steak during your visit downtown?
 There's no better place than Ruth's Chris Steak House.
 The restaurant is known for its signature steaks for any appetite from the petite filet to the porterhouse for two.
 Ruth's Chris also serves specialty entrees like lamb chops, shrimp, and lobster.